oceanasterism/oceanasterism/README.md

 🌧️ ![Profile view counter on GitHub](https://komarev.com/ghpvc/?username=shiningumbreon)

-no other dnis just basic dni, nd don't be a weido plzzzz thx.

-PLZ C+H W MEEE I LOVE IT WHEN SOMEONE C+H W ME, IM VERY CHILL ANYFANDOMS WHATEV JUST C+H W ME ye dont have 2 ask for permission too!! just go for it!!!
-AND maybe chat threwww whispers tewwww :33

 i do not care if u copied the patterns of my pony just dont take the colorz plz.. ok? be original with theee colorsss!!

 learn more abt me HERE!!
 [CLICK!](https://rentry.co/kextendedbyi)